-My Disney Top 5-Favorite Pixar Filmsby Chris Barry, staff writer
+My Disney Top 5-Favorite Pixar Filmsby Chris Barry, contributing writer

 It seems that Pixar Animation Studios has hit number 13 on their hands this week with the release of Brave.
 Truth be told, I have yet to make it to the theaters to catch this latest triumph from the miracle workers at Pixar.
 I’m planning on heading out this weekend with the whole family.
 It’s sort of become a bit of a tradition that we see Pixar films together.
 While recent movies like Madagascar 3 was just myself and my sons, and The Hunger Games was just my wife and daughter, we have made it a point to see each Pixar film together ever since 2003’s Finding Nemo.
 The reason, of course, is that each film is just that good.
 To us, each Disney/Pixar release has truly been what’s referred to as an “event film.”
 They’re movies that we wait for.
 They’re a big deal.
 We all enjoy them together and that is perhaps Pixar’s biggest strength; they have the ability to create stories and characters that transcend all age levels.